5l1v3r1/Python-Udp-Doser/README.md

 ******************************************************
 I Need To Tell Something

-I Got A Mistake In My Country
+I Make A Mistake In My Country

 So I Can't Upload Any High Power Scripts

-But I Will Make All Public In My Discord
+But I Will Make All Public On My ""Discord"" In Future

-Thanks A lot
+Thanks For All Of You

 ******************************************************